luke-hill/docs.cucumber.io/content/gherkin/reference.md

   Example: Maker starts a game
 ```

-The name and the Optional description have no special meaning to Cucumber.
+The name and the description have no special meaning to Cucumber.
 Their purpose is to provide
 a place for you to document important aspects of the feature, such as a brief explanation
 and a list of business rules (general acceptance criteria).

-The free format description for `Feature` ends when you start a line with the Keyword `Scenario` or `Scenario Outline`.
+The free format description for `Feature` ends when you start a line with the keyword `Scenario` or `Scenario Outline`.

 You can place [tags](/cucumber/api/#tags) above `Feature` to group related features,
 independent of your file and directory structure.